teams-squared/ts2-enrollment-wizard-powershell/README.txt

 - The main script will wait for Bitdefender to complete before continuing
 - If you close Bitdefender early, the enrollment will fail

-TROUBLESHOOTING:
+FREQUENTLY ASKED QUESTIONS:

+Q: I get a "File not found" error.
+What should I do?
-- "File not found" error: Make sure all files are extracted to the same folder
+A: Make sure all files are extracted to the same folder.
+Don't move or delete any files.

+Q: The script won't run.
+What's wrong?
-- Script won't run: Always use "run-enrollment.bat" - don't try to run files in the assets folder directly
+A: Always use "run-enrollment.bat" - don't try to run files in the assets folder directly.
+Right-click and "Run as administrator" if needed.

+Q: I accidentally closed the script.
+Is that bad?
-- If you accidentally close the script: Don't worry - double click and run again.
-The script will continue from where it left off
+A: Don't worry - double click and run again.
+The script will continue from where it left off.

+Q. Miradore MDM installation failed.
+What do I do?
+A. Try restarting your PC, then run the enrollment script again.
+The script will continue from where it left off.

+Q: Bitdefender installation failed.
+What happened?
-- Bitdefender installation failed: Make sure you completed the Bitdefender installation in the separate window
+A: Make sure you completed the Bitdefender installation in the separate window.
+Don't close that window until it finishes.

-- If any failure occurs: Try rerunning the script before contacting Teams Squared support
+Q: The wizard seems stuck or frozen.
+What should I do?
+A: Be patient - some stages take longer than others.
+If it's been more than 10 minutes without progress, try rerunning the script.

+Q: After my PC restarted, nothing is happening.
+Is this normal?
+A: Yes, it may take 1-2 minutes for the wizard to restart after the PC restarts.
+Please be patient and don't close any windows.

+Q: Something went wrong.
+Who should I contact?
+A: Try rerunning the script first.
+If it still fails, contact cybersecurity@teamsquared.io with your device name, error message, and stage number.

+Q: Can I quit the wizard if I need to do something else?
-- WARNING: If you quit the wizard during installation, it may corrupt your system - always let it complete
+A: NO!
+If you quit the wizard during installation, it may corrupt your system.
+Always let it complete - it will resume automatically after any reboot.

 WHAT GETS INSTALLED:
 - Miradore MDM: Mobile device management for corporate security